jcraane/gpt-mentor-plugin/docs/improvements.md

     - Delete chats
     - Name/rename chats
 - Add option to create new file from selection
+- Integrate diff action for selected code
 - Add code formatting if code is detected
-- Select code and copy to prompt with shortcut and place cursus at start of component
 - Add advanced options like temperature, top-k, etc.
-- Add option to reset the prompts
-- Integrate diff action

 Update documentation:
 Configure your Open AI API key in the plugin settings.
 You can get one at: https://platform.openai.com/account/api-keys